LeonardoClaudin/PredictionMenu/README.md

    - Inside keras.json change backend from theano to tensorflow

 ### GPS 5.0
-1. No specific requirements.
+No specific requirements.
 Only works in Linux.
+Installation for local use is required (recommended in home directory).

 ### AKID
-1. No specific requirements.
+No specific requirements.
 Only works in Linux.

 ### NetPhorest
-1. No specific requirements.
+No specific requirements.
 Only works in Linux.

+## How to use it
+### MusiteDeep
+Store input FASTA file with the protein sequences inside *MusiteDeep* folder.

+###DeePhos
+Currently not working.
+Working on an update.

+### GPS 5.0
+Accepts FASTA files of any given residue length.

+### AKID
+Requires FASTA files for the Kinase (in order to create kinase determinants) and FASTA files for the protein sequences (input)

+### NetPhorest
+Only requires FASTA file of any given residue length.